-Our Cushman Virtual Director is happy to speak with potential students and family – please reach out to her by email at email@example.com
+Our Cushman Virtual Director is happy to speak with potential students and families – please reach out to her by email at email@example.com

 A student may take as many classes as their schedule allows.
 An academic advisor is available to meet with each student to develop a schedule that best suits their individual needs.

 Classes meet three times per week for one hour during fall and spring, and work hours during summer.
 Students can expect roughly 2-5 hours of independent work per week per class.
 Teachers also meet with each student individually every week.

 Yes.
 All students will receive a report card at the end of the semester.
 If the student is already enrolled full time at The Cushman School, the credit will be recorded on his or her Cushman record.
 If the student is enrolled at another institution, a transcript can be provided.

 The Cushman School is a fully accredited institution, and virtual classes meet the same standards, rigor, and requirements as our on campus classes.
 Therefore, transferring credits from The Virtual Campus is like transferring credits from any other accredited high school.
 The Cushman School is happy to guide you through this process.

 Credits earned at The Cushman School Virtual Campus are accepted by colleges, as we are a fully accredited institution.